locka99/cpp-to-rust-book/features_of_rust/variables.md

 ### Type Inference

-C++11 has type inference, previous versions of C++ do not.
+C++11 implements type inference, previous versions of C++ do not.
 Type inference allows the programmer to assign a value to an `auto` typed variable and let the compiler infer the type based on the assignment.
+The
+`auto` keyword is a convenience because it allows the compiler to figure out the type in a great deal of cases.

 Boolean and numeric types are fairly easy to understand providing the code is as explicit as it needs to be.